-For 47 years I was the wife of a United Methodist Minister and busy raising a large family.
-Now at 80 I am still active in my church and the work of Breakthrough Board.
-My interests include reading, spending time with family and friends, and playing with my cat.
+For 47 years Claudette was the wife of a United Methodist Minister and busy raising a large family.
+Now at 80 she is still active in her church and the work of Breakthrough Board.
+Her interests include reading, spending time with family and friends, and playing with her cat.